The Distinguished Gentleman’s Ride, Seattle

 Without generous friends, the impact of these events would be only a tiny fraction of what we saw today.
 Thank you again to these sponsors and to all of the volunteers who make DGR a success.

-Plenty more photos are here.
 I’ll be back next year, as it’s nice to join a charity ride without having to do all of the planning.
 Today, I was just along for the ride, figuratively and literally.
-Next stop, the Tulip Ride on April 27!
+Next stop, the Tulip Ride in April!